xavierloeraflores/wgu-capstone/project_management/Project-Recommendation.md

 | 6 | 06/10/2024 - 06/17/2024 | Evaluation |
 | 7 | 06/17/2024 - 07/01/2024 | Model Deployment |

-- Sprint 1 Project Planning : Define the project requirements such as scope, goals, budget, timeline, and team
+- Sprint 1 Project Planning: Define the project requirements such as scope, goals, budget, timeline, and team
-- Sprint 2 Data Collection : Identify collect, and store the data needed for the project
+- Sprint 2 Data Collection: Identify collect, and store the data needed for the project
-- Sprint 3 Data Preparation : Clean, format, and validate the data to prepare for model training
+- Sprint 3 Data Preparation: Clean, format, and validate the data to prepare for model training
-- Sprint 4 Model Training : Set up, train, debug, optimize, and validate the machine learning model
+- Sprint 4 Model Training: Set up, train, debug, optimize, and validate the machine learning model
-- Sprint 5 Integration & Testing : Integrate the model with the platform and develop a testing/maintenance plan
+- Sprint 5 Integration & Testing: Integrate the model with the platform and develop a testing/maintenance plan
-- Sprint 6 Evaluation : Monitor and collect feedback from a small subset of users with access to the model for evaluation
+- Sprint 6 Evaluation: Monitor and collect feedback from a small subset of users with access to the model for evaluation
-- Sprint 7 Model Deployment : Release the feature to all users, and begin monitoring, surveying, and documenting the system
+- Sprint 7 Model Deployment: Release the feature to all users, and begin monitoring, surveying, and documenting the system

 ## Data Precautions

-The data used for training the model will carefully selected to adhere to company policies and legal regulations.
+The data used for training the model will be carefully selected to adhere to company policies and legal regulations.
 Beyond ensuring that data will be collected ethically in accordance with the company's privacy policy, the data will also be anonymized to protect the privacy of the users.
 During the cleaning process, content in posts will be altered to remove any mentions of other users as well as any personal information that could be used to identify individuals.
 It is also important to note that we only used publicly available data and did not use any private data in the training of the model.
 The machine learning model will not use any metadata or personal information to make predictions on the content of the posts.
 Predictions are made purely based on the content of the posts and the patterns in the data that the model has learned during training.

 ## Expertise